Georges Mathieu at the Monnaie de Paris

 Saxony in Paris at the Carrousel du Louvre

-For one month, the Carrousel du Louvre shines a spotlight on the region of Saxony, and especially the city of Dresden, through a series of spectacular photographs.
-This is a way for the institution to make international heritages shine by making them accessible to everyone.
-Dresden, nicknamed the "pearl of German Baroque. unfolds all its charms here thanks to a unique immersive staging that you can discover for free.
-It's the perfect opportunity to dive into the culture, the richness, and the know-how of this region, by exploring its breathtaking architecture, its beautiful landscapes, and its unique history.
+For one month, the Carrousel du Louvre shines a spotlight on Saxony, especially the city of Dresden, through a series of spectacular photographs.
+This is a great way for the institution to showcase international heritage and make it accessible to everyone.
+Dresden, known as the "pearl of German baroque." unfolds all its charms here thanks to a unique immersive scenography to discover for free.
+It's the perfect opportunity to dive into the culture, the richness, and the know-how of this region, while exploring its breathtaking architecture, its stunning landscapes, and its unique history.

 Voir cette publication sur Instagram